thenexthub/Codira/docs/OwnershipManifesto.md

 unifying theme is that we do not want to allow the type to be copied implicitly.

-The complexity of handling non-copyable types in Swift comes from two main sources:
+The complexity of handling non-copyable types in Codira comes from two main sources:

 - The language must provide tools for moving values around